-This is a very tasty decaffeinated coffee, with notes of sugar cane, raspberry framboise, and milk chocolate.
+Good decaf coffees are critical to the operation of a good coffee roasterie, and this is a very tasty decaffeinated coffee indeed.
+Notes of sugar cane, raspberry framboise, and milk chocolate.

 We sourced this coffee through our friends at Raw Material, who are a non-profit returning surplus payments to producers.

 Despite good production levels at El Carmen, income from coffee recently dropped to unsustainable levels.
 Producers across Colombia faced a crossroad: either find alternative means of income, or find a more sustainable market.
 Those choosing the second option faced two core constraints in a lack of key infrastructure to produce quality coffee, and access to stable prices in return.
 Together, Raw Material and El Carmen overcame both of these challenges.
 Raw Material helped build drying bed facilities and QC infrastructure at the community central hub.
 A new payment system helped provide stable prices equating to more than 2.5x the average household income, compared to previous seasons.
 El Carmen provides stable and sustainable prices for a producer through a connection to the specialty market, improved quality control, and shared knowledge across the value chain.